hybridgroup/gophercar/README.md

 The following will need to be installed on a bootable SD card for the Raspi:

 - Raspbian Stretch OS
+- Go v1.10+
 - OpenCV 3.4.2
+- SDL2 v2.0.8+
 - Movidius NCS SDK (optional)

+The following OS features must be enabled:

+- I2C
+- Camera

+You will also need to update the kernel on the Raspbian Pi to v4.14+

+    sudo rpi-update

 ## Current workflow